Today's content is just for you. It's about the birthday of 1

 Did you know that people born on December 1

-We have calculated and figured out your birthday for the next 10 years.
-Prepare yourself to welcome your upcoming birthdays with your family and close friends.
-You will get many gifts from people who love and care about you.
-There are 363 days until your next birthday.
+We have calculated your birthday for the next 10 years.
+It's going to be a fun time to celebrate with family and friends.
+You'll get lots of gifts, too!
+There are 348 days until your next birthday.
 By then, you will be 15 years old.
-There have been 5116 days since the day you were born.
-If you slept for 8 hours each day since birth, you have slept for a total of 1706 days, which is equivalent to 4.67 years.
-You spent 33.36% of your life sleeping!
+There have been 5131 days since the day you were born.
+If you slept for 8 hours each day since birth, you have slept for a total of 1711 days, which is equivalent to 4.69 years.
+You spent 33.5% of your life sleeping!

 | Year | Day | Your Age |